anjunha93/what-to-weather/README.md

 - Forecast (sunny, cloudy, windy, etc.)

-The page will also make a suggestion on what you shoudl wear based on that day's weather forceast.
+The page will also make a suggestion on what you should wear based on that day's weather forceast.
 - Ex.
 "High chance of rain at noon, you should take an umbrella."'
 - Ex.
 "It's a little chilly today.
 You should wear a sweater."